zendesk/gptr-mcp/README.md

 2. API keys for the services you plan to use:
    - [OpenAI API key](https://platform.openai.com/api-keys)
    - [Tavily API key](https://app.tavily.com)

+You can also connect any other web search engines or MCP using GPTR supported retrievers.
+Check out the [docs here](https://docs.gptr.dev/docs/gpt-researcher/search-engines)

 ## ⚙️ Installation